Migrating from v2 to v3

 Settings changes:

 The settings object (second parameter of the loader) has slight changes on the callbacks as well.
-The callbacks are now getting an object instead of the arguments that we had before.

 For example previously we had the below code: